-All the big named streamers know how much of a difference a cheap 10 dollar microphone manufactured at an unknown sweatshop in China or a 70 dollar microphones from a reliable and quality brand can make, so if you cannot afford to buy gear of at least moderate quality, it is a wise decision to create a savings account and accumulate a sizable sum of money for this very purpose.
+All the big named streamers know how much of a difference a cheap 10-dollar microphone manufactured at an unknown sweatshop in China or a 70 dollar microphone from a reliable and quality brand can make, so if you cannot afford to buy gear of at least moderate quality, it is a wise decision to create a savings account and accumulate a sizable sum of money for this very purpose.

 While audio quality is probably the most critical piece in your arsenal, don’t cut back on other items!
 A well-lit room, an HD webcam, and a solid headset all play a cumulative role in producing high-quality content regardless of the niche, so research and buy equipment that can satisfy an above-average quality of content production.